taxenco/be-nc-news/README.md

 * Install Knex.js, which is a query builder for PostgreSQL.
 * Install Heroku for hosting.
 Heroku is a cloud platform and supports several programming languages such as JavaScript.

+** Note: To run the project locally you must have node and psql installed

 # Prerequisites

 * Visual Studio Code or another alternative source-code editor.